lingz/meteor-reactive-class/README.md

 ```

 The other option is to use `.poll()`, where the object will listen for changes
 from the DB.

-Use with care and only if you really need it.
-When an object is
+**Warning:** Use with care and only if you know what you're doing.
+When an
-polling, it _cannot be garbage collected_, and if you are programmatically
+object is polling, it **cannot be garbage collected**.

-polling a large number of objects, you may cause memory leaks.
-Thus, you must
+If you are programmatically polling a large number of objects, you may cause
-ensure that you stop all polling before you lose references to an object.
-The
+memory leaks.
+Thus, you must ensure that you stop all polling before you lose
-`.poll()` method returns a computation object.
-To stop the polling, either
+references to an object.
+The `.poll()` method returns a computation object.
+To
-call `.stop()` on this computation object, or call `object.stopPoll()`.
-This
+stop the polling, either call `.stop()` on this computation object, or call
-allows the object to get garbage collected again.
+`object.stopPoll()`.
+This allows the object to get garbage collected again.

+#### Polling Refresh
 ```javascript
 post = new Post.create({name: "Cool Post"});
 var computation = post.poll();